*This post may contain affiliate links. Please read the full disclosure here.

 Swagbucks is a fun app that lets you complete little tasks to score points that are redeemable for PayPal gift cards.

 Once you sign up with Swagbucks you get access to you very own dashboard filled with short tasks.

 - Refer friends and family to earn points

 - Use the Swagbucks search engine to surf the internet for additional points

 - Use the Discover feature to get points for free trials

 Check out the full list of ways to earn money with Swagbucks.

 Many proofreaders work part-time hours and end up making a full-time income.
-There are some free online workshops you can take as an introduction to proofreading to help you get started and gain experience in the field.
-This is a high paying easy job you may want to consider.
+Take a look at this free online video workshop, that you can take as an introduction to proofreading, to help you get started and gain experience in the field.

 7. Travel Agent